LapTQ/hello-cpp/summaries/behind-the-scene.md

 * The linker will then de-duplicate the definitions.
 * `constexpr` functions are implicitly inline.
 Because, the compiler needs its definition in every translation unit that uses it to be able to evaluate it at compile time.
 * `constexpr` variables are not implicitly inline.
+* Member functions defined inside the class definition are implicitly inline.
+* Member functions defined outside the class definition are not implicitly inline.

 ## Exit